pnp/sp-dev-fx-controls-react/docs/documentation/docs/index.md

 ![Placeholder example](./assets/placeholder-intro.png)

 !!! attention
+    In order to migrate to `v2` it is advicded to follow this guide: [Migrating from V1](./guides/migrate-from-v1).

+!!! attention
-    The controls project has a minimal dependency on SharePoint Framework version `1.3.0`.
+`v2` version of the controls project has a minimal dependency on SharePoint Framework version `1.11.0`. `v1` has a minimal dependency on SharePoint Framework version `1.3.0`.
 Be aware that the controls might not work in solutions your building for SharePoint 2016 with Feature Pack 2 on-premises.
 As for SharePoint 2016 with Feature Pack 2 version `1.1.0` of the SharePoint framework is the only version that can be used.
 SharePoint 2019 on-premises uses SharePoint framework `v1.4.0` and therefore should be fine to use with these controls.

 ## Getting started